Rated XXX. No, seriously — that's the official city flag.

 - In The Wire season 3, the police designate vacant neighborhoods as "free zones" where drugs are tolerated.
 When explaining this to a drug crew, Herc refers to one of the free zones as "Amsterdam in Baltimore".
 The free zones then become known collectively as Hamsterdam.

 - The Dutch brothers Eddie and Alex Van Halen were less than happy when Sammy Hagar composed "Amsterdam", with lyrics such as "oh Amsterdam, stone you like nothin' else can".

 - Twisted Metal 2: The "Holland: Field of Screams" stage is an example of the rural part of this trope.
 It consists of several tulip fields surrounded with... well, more tulip fields, and a pair of windmills.

 - Final Fight 2 had some form of a post apocalyptic Holland with invented letters on signs, fighting trough windmills, bombs hidden in the ground, carrion birds, and ending up in some kind of a massive... sewer?
 Dock?

 - This in Urban Dictionary.
 Apparently Amsterdam is the only country (yes, country) where marijuana is legal.

-- Amusingly the statement isn't even correct if applied to Netherlands as a whole, marijuana is also legal in Bangladesh, Portugal and Peru.
+- Amusingly the statement isn't even correct if applied to Netherlands as a whole; marijuana is also legal in Bangladesh, Portugal, Peru, and Uruguay.

 - Star Trek Month by The Nostalgia Critic features a cameo by Sci-Fi-Guy who says he owns a copy of the Star Trek Holiday Special (a parody of The Star Wars Holiday Special) and it's so bad, it is only legal in Amsterdam.